 What makes honest writing?
 I try to be as honest as possible when I set to write anything.
 It’s just not always easy.
-Sometimes, I feel being brutally honest in writing actually stifles creativity.

 The idea of being so honest in writing that it becomes inseparable from the author who penned it is sort of an ultimate goal for all writers.
 The trick is to be honest, but not absolutely exhaustive in that honesty.
 You give away a little at a time.
 That’s what can make writing so therapeutic.

 But, when being honest, you do have to decide when it’s too much.
 There’s letting things off your chest, and then there’s saying too much.
 It’s not always easy to put things as succinctly as you may want.